Toysoft/NNvisionStartup/README_RT.new.md

     cd tkDNN/tests/darknet/cfg/
 cp the cfg file of your custom_yolo in this folder

     cd ../names/

-cp your custom_yolo.names file inside this folder
+cp your custom_yolo.names file inside this folder Using gdown is a nice way to get files from google drive :

+    gdown --id 1FuUl2YlINWLsQTqw8Ba8IIW8ho7DeOe1 --output room_detector.names

+Now make your weights folder

     cd ..
     mkdir weights